laxmikant7114/Hadoop-Programs/README.md

 ### !
 Most of the copy and paste and file management stuff can be done using a file manager, you can use the paths given to navigate to these directories.

 ### !
-Please inform me if you have any doubts about it.
+Please inform me if you have any doubts or Issues about it.

 **Most of this stuff is downright stolen from this [page](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html)**